Hamzahsm/hello-world/README.md

 # hello-world
-My first project using github

-My name is hamzah saiful
-i'm trying to be a Front-end Developer and learn from open source.
+Hallo guys!

+this is will be my first project using a github. the idea is i will make a list of buttons so you can click it. than see what happen!